Clinics, Externships and Practica with Actual Practice Component Offerings

 Visit the General Externship site for more information.

 Students may apply in their second year to extern with qualifying placements in the Washington, DC area in the spring or fall of their third year.
 Placement supervisors provide students with substantive work and meaningful feedback.
 Students enroll in an externship seminar and accompanying practicum and legal profession courses established by Washington and Lee in Washington, DC.
-Because it is likely that students will need to maintain their residence in Lexington for the full-year, financial assistance will be provided (not to exceed the cost of your Lexington residence) of up to $1500 per student.
-Students are responsible for their own housing in DC.
+For students maintaining their residence in Lexington for the full-year, financial assistance will be provided (not to exceed the cost of your Lexington residence) of up to $1500 per student.
+Students are responsible for their own housing and expenses in DC.
 The application process for the subsequent year begins in December.

 Visit the DC Program site for more information.